VladimirMarinkovic/order-taking-microservice/README.md

 * **eureka-server**   - servce uses Spring Cloud Netflix Eureka as an embedded discovery server.

-* **gateway-service** - service uses Spring Cloud Netflix Zuul for running Spring Boot application that acts as a proxy/gateway.It uses Ribbon as Load Balancer.
+* **gateway-service** - service uses Spring Cloud Netflix Zuul for running Spring Boot application that acts as a proxy/gateway.

 * **Swager Documentation available on Gateway**